Marhurangi Regional Park

 10 images

-At Scotts Landing, a bach is available for rent: Bailey’s Cottage.
-You can also take a boat to Mahurangi Regional Park East and stay at Big Bay Bach or Vine House, as well as the campsite at the north end of Lagoon Bay.
+At Scotts Landing, Bailey’s Cottage is available for rent.
+Visitors can also take a boat to Mahurangi Regional Park East to stay at Big Bay Bach, Vine House, or the campsite at the north end of Lagoon Bay.

-Several walking trails around the park's western section connect the bays and viewpoints.
-The steep 2.1 km Mita Bay Loop Track starts near the ark entrance, takes you to Otuawaea (Mita) Bay and connects with the short 1,2 km Tungutu Loop Track to Tungutu Point.
-This track, in turn, links with the 3 km Cudlip Point Loop Track, leading to Otarawao Bay, Cudlip Point, and the 3 km Te Muri Track to Te Muri Bay.
+The park's western section features several walking trails connecting bays and viewpoints.
+The steep 2.1 km Mita Bay Loop Track begins near the park entrance, leading to Otuawaea (Mita) Bay and connecting with the 1.2 km Tungutu Loop Track to Tungutu Point.
+This track links with the 3 km Cudlip Point Loop Track, which leads to Otarawao Bay, Cudlip Point, and the 3 km Te Muri Track to Te Muri Bay.

-Over the past two decades, 120,000 trees have been planted to help restore the forests and bring back native birds.
-The best coastal forests are at Cudlip and Te Muri Points, with kānuka, taraire, pūriri, karaka, and kōwhai.
-As you wander the trails, you will also spot individual trees uniquely shaped by exposure to the coastal environment.
+Over the past 20 years, 120,000 trees have been planted to restore the forests and attract native birds.
+The best coastal forests are found at Cudlip and Te Muri Points, featuring kānuka, taraire, pūriri, karaka, and kōwhai.
+The trails also offer views of individual trees uniquely shaped by the coastal environment.

 Image 1 of 10